-- (2) Annual short-term incentive plan amounts are paid in cash in the year following the fiscal year in respect of which they are earned, unless an alternative arrangement is made.
-For 2022, the corporate payout factor amounted to 200% with the individual performance multiplier being 200%. - (3) Dollar values disclosed in such column correspond to the dollar values in the "Compensatory change" column in the Defined Benefit Plan and in the Defined Contribution Plan tables.
-The amount disclosed in 2022 for Mr. Sciannamblo also includes the Corporation's contributions in his Defined Contribution Notional Accounts.
-See "Executive Compensation Discussion and Analysis Benefits, Perquisites and Pension" for details. - (4) No perquisites are included for the Named Executive Officers other than Mr. Eckert given that they do not in aggregate, exceed the lesser of \$50,000 or 10% of the total salary for each of these Named Executive Officers.
+(3) Annual short-term incentive plan amounts are paid in cash in the year following the fiscal year in respect of which they are earned unless an alternative arrangement is made.
+For 2024, the corporate payout factor amounted to 175% with the individual performance multiplier being 175%.

+(4) Dollar values disclosed in such column correspond to the dollar values in the "Compensatory change" column in the Defined Benefit Plan and in the Defined Contribution Plan tables.
+The amount disclosed in 2024 for Mr. Sciannamblo also includes the Corporation's contributions in his Defined Contribution Notional Accounts.
+See "Executive Compensation - Discussion and Analysis - Benefits, Perquisites and Pension" for details.

+(5) No perquisites are included for the Named Executive Officers other than Mr. Eckert and Mr. Ireland given that they do not in aggregate, exceed the lesser of \$50,000 or 10% of the total salary for each of these Named Executive Officers.
 These perquisites include a car allowance, financial planning, health club memberships, annual medical examinations, home security services and additional dollar credits under the Corporation's group benefits program.

-Mr. Eckert is also eligible for reimbursement of all travel expenses between his residence in the U.S. and Canada and living expenses while in Canada; reimbursement of individual U.S.A. health plan coverage; special cash payments further to the Corporation payment of quarterly common share dividends of \$0.15; and tax equalization and gross up.
-The amount disclosed for Mr. Eckert in 2022 includes \$74,124 USD (using the 2022 average annual exchange rate of 1.3019, the amount in Canadian is \$96,502) for reimbursement for U.S. medical coverage (life, AD&D, disability, medical and dental).
-Pursuant to Mr. Eckert's Employment Agreement dated July 16, 2020, and September 15, 2022, as the Corporation implemented a regular common share dividend policy of \$0.15, he is entitled to receive a special cash award in respect of such periods that dividends are paid on the date of the dividend payment equal to the dividend paid multiplied by the number of unexercised SARs and stock options held.
-At the time the \$0.15 dividend was declared in the first and second quarter, Mr. Eckert held 116,110 of unvested SARs and 1,044,992 unvested options and received a special cash payment of \$174,165 each quarter.
-At the time the \$0.15 dividend was declared in the third and fourth quarters, Mr. Eckert held 642,073 of unvested SARs and 1,055,358 unvested options and received a special cash payment of \$254,614 each quarter.
-In accordance with the terms of Mr. Eckert's employment agreement, he was eligible to receive \$5,000 USD (using the 2022 Bank of Canada average annual exchange rate of 1.3019, the amount in Canadian was \$6,509) to contribute to a health flex-spending account and \$5,000 USD (using the 2022 Bank of Canada average annual exchange rate of 1.3019, the amount in Canadian was \$6,509) to subsidize home office expenses.
-Lastly, upon signature of the Employment Agreement dated September 15, 2022, Mr. Eckert received a signing bonus of \$666,666.
+Mr. Eckert is also eligible for reimbursement of all travel expenses between his residence in the U.S.A. and Canada and living expenses while in Canada; reimbursement of individual U.S.A. health plan coverage; special cash payments further to the Corporation payment of quarterly common share dividends of \$0.25; and tax equalization and gross up.
+The amount disclosed for Mr. Eckert in 2024 more than to the Corporation payment of quarterly common share dividends of \$0.25; and tax equalization and gross up.
+The amount disclosed for Mr. Eckert in 2024 more than to Canada and living expenses while in Canada in \$68, 779 for reimbursement for U.S. medical coverage (life, AD&D, disability, medical and dental).
+Pursuant to Mr. Eckert's Employment Agreement dated July 16, 2020, and September 15, 2022, as the Corporation implemented a regular Share dividend policy of \$0.15, which was increased to \$0.20 as of June 15, 2023, and increased to \$0.25 as of February 14, 2024 he is entitled to receive a special cash award in respect of such periods that dividends are paid on the date of the dividend payment equal to the dividend paid multiplied by the number of unexercised ARs and stock options held.
+At the time the \$0.26 dividend was declared in each of the first, second, hird and fourth quarter, Mr. Eckert held 584,018 of unexercised SARs and 532,862 of unexercised options and received a special cash payment of \$27,922.
+In accordance with the terms of Mr. Eckert's employment agreement, he was eligible to receive \$5,000 USD net of tax (using the 2024 Bank of Canada average annual exchange rate of 1.3698, the amount in Canadian was \$6,849) to contribute to a health flex-spending account and \$5,000 USD (using the 2024 Bank of Canada average annual exchange rate of 1.3698, the amount in Canadian was \$6,849) to fiftic expenses.